-(β) Euripides, Bacchae

-Aristophanes, Frogs

-Archaeological material: Theatres, theatre images, and Dionysian iconography

-Euripides, Bacchae: the text used for translation passages in the exam will be that of E.R.
+(β) Euripides, Bacchae Aristophanes, Frogs Archaeological material: Theatres, theatre images, and Dionysian iconography Euripides, Bacchae: the text used for translation passages in the exam will be that of E.R.
 Dodds (Oxford University Press, 2nd ed., 1960), whose edition includes a commentary.
+Note that you can read this online via Oxford Scholarly Editions once you are in Oxford.
 For a translation, there is the Penguin by J. Davie (Euripides, The Bacchae and Other Plays, 2005) or the Oxford World's Classics translation by J. Morwood (Euripides, Bacchae and Other Plays, 1999).
+Note that you can read Morwood's translation online via the Bodleian once you are in Oxford.
 Aristophanes, Frogs: the text used for translation passages in the exam will be the Oxford Classical Text ed.
 N.G.
 Wilson (2007).

-The recommended commentary for those reading the play in Greek is that of K. Dover (Oxford University Press: also available in an abridged Student Edition, including vocabulary).
+The recommended commentary for those reading the play in Greek is that of K. Dover (Oxford University Press, 1993: also available in an abridged Student Edition, including vocabulary).
+Note that you can read both Wilson's OCT and Dover's commentary online via Oxford Scholarly Editions once you have arrived in Oxford.
 The edition by A.H.
 Sommerstein (Aris and Phillips) is also recommended; it includes a translation, but the commentary does not discuss the Greek text.
 (The Penguin translation by D. Barrett strays too far from the original Greek to be recommended.)

-3. Love and Luxury

-Texts for Course IA and IB, and CML:
+3. Love and Luxury Texts for Course IA and IB:

-(α) Cicero, pro Caelio 17-53 (... dedisti.)
+(a) Cicero, pro Caelio 17-53 (... dedisti.)

 Catullus 1-16, 31-7, 42-5, 48-51, 53, 69-70, 75-6, 79, 83-6, 95, 99-101, 116

 Propertius 1.1-3, 6, 11, 14

 (β) Remainder of pro Caelio

 Catullus 64.31-266

 Remainder of Propertius 1

-Texts for Course IC and IIA:
+Texts for Course IIA: